About Us

 This artistic expression project will help working towards the goals of the OCDSB Indigenous, Equity & Human Rights Roadmap by:

-- Elevating the voices of racialized/minoritized parents/caregivers and elders.
+• elevating the voices of racialized/minoritized parents/caregivers and elders.

-- Providing space for the voices of racialized parents/caregivers to address issues of equity, anti-oppression, and human rights.
+• providing space for the voices of racialized parents/caregivers to address issues of equity, anti-oppression, and human rights.

-- Creating a sense of belonging within the school environment by acknowledging and
+• creating a sense of belonging within the school environment by acknowledging and valuing parents'/caregivers' identities and assets.

-- Respecting parents/caregivers as co-collaborators with teachers by ensuring their identities are embedded in the curriculum.
+• respecting parents/caregivers as co-collaborators with teachers by ensuring their identities are embedded in the curriculum.

 OCDSB Extended Day Program (EDP)

 Our school offers the Extended Day Program (EDP), which operates before and after the regular school day, providing children the opportunity to participate in activities that complement what happens during the school day.
 The program is open to all children from Kindergarten to Grade 6 registered in their designated OCDSB school.
-For more information, visit the OCDSB website.
+For more information, visit the OCDSB website

 OCDSB EarlyON Child and Family Centre